brresnic/crypto-homepage/README.md

 6. Make the page responsive, and mobile friendly
 7. Add placeholder content while data is loading, and resize/center the loading icon
 8. User test and address identified usability issues
+9. Resolve a babel-eslint versioning conflict with the npm modules

 ## Misc notes